hardhats/vista-install-docs/New/InitializeVistA.rst

 * ``????`` In the menu system, display help for current menu.
 * ``<enter>`` key is the main navigation key in VistA.
 Typing it after an entry enters that entry; typing when nothing is entered will move you forward or up, depending on the context.
 * ``Select <item>`` Whenever you see select, you can select or add an item; after that, you can edit it.
+* ``Spacebar <enter>`` Most of the time, VistA remembers the last entry you made for a particular field.
+To make the same entry again, do spacebar enter.

 Begin to Set Up the VistA System
 ================================